-Curiosity got the best of me so I had to look into becoming an extra.
-Turns out, it's not that hard to become one and I ended up doing it several times.
+Curiosity got the best of me, so I had to look into becoming an extra.
+It turns out, it's not that hard to become one, and I ended up doing it several times.

-What's the process like?
+What's the Process Like?

-I came across a website called Project Casting and started scanning it each day as new casting calls came up.
+I came across a website called Project Casting and started scanning it each day as new casting calls coming up.
 I finally saw one for Captain America and submitted for it.
 After a couple of weeks, I got an email saying they had chosen me!

-On the day of filming, I woke up at 4 AM and drove like a zombie but arrived at extra’s parking safely.
-I got on a shuttle bus that took me and a group of fellow zombies to extra's holding.
-Turns out that they ended up needing a total of 400 extras that day.
+On the day of filming, I woke up at 4 AM and went like a zombie but arrived at extra parking safely.
+I got on a shuttle bus that took a group of fellow zombies and me to extra's holding.
+It turns out that they ended up needing a total of 400 extras that day.

-The shuttle bus took us to what they called extra's holding and it was a huge tent in a parking lot across the street from the church where the funeral was being filmed.
-Once we arrived, we had to sign in and I met some of the production assistants (PAs) and the second assistant director.
+The shuttle bus took us to what they called extra's holding, and it was a huge tent in a parking lot across the street from the church where the funeral was being filmed.
+Once we arrived, we had to sign in, and I met some of the production assistants (PAs) and the second assistant director.
 The second assistant director's job was basically to guide the huge group of extras like a herd of cattle.